 This variation of Indian spiced potatoes is my all time favorite.
 I think that’s because it is what I grew up with.
 Any time Mom made potatoes this is what she made.
-The recipe is very simple and goes really well with dhal (spiced lentil soup) and rice, or as a side dish.
+A nostalgic recipe that brings back happy childhood memories.

 makes 3-4 servings